 - Loss of employee morale, which can lower productivity.
 When employees consider whether their former co-worker has found a better position, they can easily lose focus and enthusiasm.
 If the former co-worker left the organization in unfavorable circumstances, there may be an even higher loss of morale among remaining team members.

-A non-profit leadership team should convey these costs to donors and the board to justify a retention budget.
+A non-profit leadership team should convey these costs to donors and the board to.
 Your organization won’t need to spend nearly as much on programs for your current employees, compared to the mountains of time, money, and productivity you risk losing during the hiring and training process.

 Signs of Non-Profit Staff Burnout